kdshah6593/Stock-Tracker/Notes.md

 # Next Steps
-1. Create Navbar
+1. Create Navbar x
-2. User Signout
+2. User Signout x
-3. Add before_action so only logged in user can do actions in site
+3. Add before_action so only logged in user can do actions in site x
 4. New WatchList Form
 5. New Portfolio Form
 6. Validations for Watchlist and Portfolio